 All Canadian provinces have graduated driver licensing (GDL) programs.
 The multi-stage programs may differ from province to province, but every province has a zero-tolerance policy for drinking and driving for young drivers in their first two years of graduated license driving.
 Ontario, Manitoba, Quebec, and New Brunswick have a zero-tolerance policy for any driver under age 21.
 Young drivers in Manitoba and Nova Scotia must maintain a zero BAC level for five years after receiving their license.

 Canada established strict laws for driving under the influence of alcohol to save lives.
-In 2008, nearly 40 per cent of Canadian drivers who died in fatal crashes had been drinking before the collision.
-More than 30 per cent of those who were killed had a BAC of .08 or above.
+In 2008, nearly 40% of Canadian drivers who died in fatal crashes had been drinking before the collision.
+More than 30% of those who were killed had a BAC of .08 or above.
 If Canadians drink, drive, and kill another person in a crash, they could be sentenced to life in prison.

 How an Impaired Driving Infraction Will Affect Your Insurance

 The insurance cost of drinking and driving in Canada could be severe, with some companies declining to cover anyone who has been convicted of any DUI offence, and others charging rates of as much as $6,000 to $7,000 a year.